lirenz/php-rocksdb/README.md

 Rocks DB extension.
 No guarantees of anything.
+WORKS in 8.x